Lugdunum3D/Lugdunum/doc/guidelines.md

 } // Vulkan
 } // Graphics
 } // lug
 ```

 ## Structs vs. Classes

-`struct`s are only for passing "inactive" data or Plain Old Data.
+`struct` are only for passing "inactive" data or Plain Old Data.
 They don't have constructors, destructors, functions.
 Everything else is a `class`.

 ## Inheritance and multiple Inheritance